geltz/sequa/README.md

 sequa is a generative drum machine and synthesis engine with a pyqt6 interface.

-it has 808-style synthesis with polyrhythmic sequencing, along with physics-based parameter drifting.
+it has 808-style synthesis with polyrhythmic sequencing.

 it also lets you import your own sounds by dragging an audio file on any pad name.